ssl-hep/ServiceX_frontend/README.md

 - `query_cache` - this directory contains the mapping between the query text (or its hash) and the ServiceX backend's `request-id`.
 If you delete a file from here, it is as if the query was never made, and is the same as using the ignore methods above.
 - `query_cache_status` - contains the last retreived status from the backend.
 Deleting this will cause the library to refresh the missing status.
 This file is updated continuosly until the query is completed.
 - `file_list_cache` - Each file contains a json list of all the files in the `minio` bucket for a partiuclar request id.
-Deleting a file from this directory is not supported.
+Deleting a file from this directory will cause the frontend to re-download the complete list of files (the file in this directory isn't created until all files have been downloaded).
 -`data` - This directory contains the files that have been downloaded locally.
-Once all files have been downloaded for a query, deleting a file from this directory is not supported.
+If you delete a data file from this directory, it will trigger a re-download.
+Note that if the servicex endpoint doesn't know about the origianl query, or the minio bucket is missing, it will force the transform being re-run from scratch.

 ## Configuration